Why Toronto is a Runner's Paradise 🏃

 - Fall colours: High Park and Don Valley are stunning

-Support local!
-These Toronto running stores offer expert fitting, community events, and gear that actually works for our climate:
+These Toronto running stores offer expert shoe fitting, community events, and gear suited for our climate.

-- BlackToe Running (multiple locations) — Beloved local shop with excellent shoe fitting and active run club
+- BlackToe Running (multiple locations) — Beloved local shop with excellent fitting and active run club

 - Running Room (multiple locations) — Canada's largest chain, great for beginners, free clinics

-- The Runners Shop (Yonge & Eglinton) — Veteran-owned, personalized service, expert advice
+- The Runners Shop (Yonge & Eglinton) — Veteran-owned, personalized service

-- MEC (Queen West) — Good for trail running gear and cold-weather essentials
+- MEC (Queen West) — Trail running gear and cold-weather essentials

 💡 Get Properly Fitted